Shoulder & Elbow

 The board-certified, fellowship-trained orthopaedic doctors at Orthopaedic Associates of Central Maryland are highly experienced experts at diagnosing and treating the full range of shoulder and elbow conditions.
 Our on-site diagnostic imaging center, on-site surgical center, and on-site physical therapy services allow our patients to receive all the care they need under one roof.

 Have you experienced a shoulder or elbow injury?
-Call (410) 644-1880 for a prompt appointment with one of our shoulder and elbow specialists or you can request an appointment online.
+Call (410) 644-1880, toll-free at (855) 4MD-BONE for a prompt appointment with one of our shoulder and elbow specialists, or you can request an appointment online.

 CONDITIONS WE TREAT